Frequently Asked Questions

 What tabletops work with these coasters?

+They are not just for tabletops!
 Hard, flat, non-porous materials are a good fit for the steel base.
-Make sure the surface is dry and as a clean as possible.
+It does not have to be a totally smooth surface, just make sure the surface is as dry and as a clean as possible.
 Do not apply to teakwood because it can ruin the finish.
 Avoid things like tablecloths that can ruin the gel or the fabric.

 How many times can the sticky gel be washed and reused?

 When properly cared for, the manufacturer labels the sticky gel washable with warm water and then reusable at least 200 times.
-This includes the gel used on the coaster and the bottom of the steel base.
-However, the sticky gel pad on your coaster might become a little cloudy over time, so you may choose to replace it due to appearance rather than hold.
-You can purchase replacements through the website.
+This includes the gel used on both the coaster and the bottom of the steel base.
+However, the sticky gel pad on your coaster may become a little cloudy over time, so you may choose to replace it due to appearance rather than hold.
+You can purchase replacements through our website www.StayPut-Systems.com

 Can these be used in extreme waves, such as 3 to 7 feet high, as we may see on the great lakes and oceans?

 Indoor simulated testing suggests that they will work quite well under those conditions, provided they are used within the tabletop, dish, and care requirements.
-Please stay tuned as we gather more information.
+Please stay tuned as we gather more information, and we would love to hear from you.

 How much weight can a magnetic coaster system hold?

 In simulated testing, one magnetic coaster held a serving bowl with contents that weighed 2 1/2 pounds.
 You can always double-up on the number of coasters for heavier bowls or platters, putting two or more side by side if space provides.
 Always keep in mind that the taller a cup/dish/tumbler, the more stress the magnet and gel will experience during motion, so height will play a larger role than weight.
-Please stay tuned as we gather more information on height and weight limits.
+Please stay tuned as we gather more information on height and weight limits, and, again, we would love to hear from you.

 Can I take the steel base with me from table to table without washing the gel in between?